 I'm increasingly interested in architecture as an aesthetic practice, which on a surface level may seem polarizing, even problematic, if one assumes aesthetics is narrowly defined by visual culture.
 The problem with this approach is that "taste" inevitably influences the conversation.
 How do we distinguish between "good" and "bad"?
 This polarity is an obvious wormhole.
 The only general rule of thumb is that what is considered "bad" now will probably be really good-or at least acceptable-in the future but it's just too weird to be considered at the present moment.
 I like Mark Fisher's definition of the "weird."
 He writes, "The weird is a particular kind of perturbation.
-It involves a sensation of wrongness: a weird entity or object is so strange that it makes us feel that it should not exist, or at least it should not here."2 And for this very reason, adopting an aesthetics of weirdness is a necessary step in actualizing new realities beyond our current 3 The weird is not a very nausea.3 In order for things to get better, they first need to get a little weirder, maybe even weirder than they already are.
+It involves a sensation of wrongness: a weird entity or object is so strange that it makes us feel that it should not exist, or at least that it should not exist here."
+And for this very reason, adopting an aesthetics of weirdness is a necessary step in actualizing new realities beyond our current nausea.
+In order for things to get better, they first need to get a little weirder, maybe even weirder than they already are.